near/core-contracts/lockup/README.md

 /// the unvested balance from the early-terminated vesting schedule. pub fn get_terminated_unvested_balance_deficit(&self) -> WrappedBalance;

-/// Get the amount of tokens that are locked in this account due to lockup or vesting. pub fn get_locked_amount(&self) -> WrappedBalance;
+/// Get the amount of tokens that are already vested or released, but still locked due to lockup. pub fn get_locked_amount(&self) -> WrappedBalance;

 /// Get the amount of tokens that are already vested, but still locked due to lockup. pub fn get_locked_vested_amount(&self) -> WrappedBalance;

-/// Get the amount of tokens that are locked in this account due to vesting. pub fn get_unvested_amount(&self) -> WrappedBalance;
+/// Get the amount of tokens that are locked in this account due to vesting or release schedule. pub fn get_unvested_amount(&self) -> WrappedBalance;

 /// The balance of the account owner.
 It includes vested and extra tokens that may have been
-/// deposited to this account.
+/// deposited to this account, but excludes locked tokens.
 /// NOTE: Some of this tokens may be deposited to the staking pool.
 /// This method also doesn't account for tokens locked for the contract storage. pub fn get_owners_balance(&self) -> WrappedBalance;

+/// Returns total balance of the account including tokens deposited on the staking pool. pub fn get_balance(&self) -> WrappedBalance;

-/// The amount of tokens the owner can transfer now from the account. pub fn get_liquid_owners_balance(&self) -> WrappedBalance;
+/// The amount of tokens the owner can transfer now from the account.
+/// Transfers have to be enabled. pub fn get_liquid_owners_balance(&self) -> WrappedBalance;

 /// Returns `true` if transfers are enabled, `false` otherwise.